 - Pre- and post-trip inspections

-- Trip planning and mapping
+- Planning and mapping out trips

-- In-cab instruments and controls
+- Using in-cab instruments and controls

 - Backing up